Cyndi Lauper: 1983–1985: She's So Unusual

-However, Wendi Richter, and with her Lauper, would cease making more frequent appearances in the WWF when Richter lost the Women's Championship in a controversial match with The Fabulous Moolah in October 1985 which saw a real life "screwjob" finish.
+Wendi Richter and Lauper stopped appearing as frequently in WWF when the former lost the Women's Championship in a controversial match against The Fabulous Moolah in October 1985, which came to be known as "the original screwjob".

 1986–1988: True Colors and Vibes

 Lauper received a nomination at the 1986 Grammy Awards: Best Female Rock Vocal Performance for "What a Thrill," another in the same category the following year (for the album track "911") and yet another in 1988, Best Long Form Music Video for Cyndi Lauper in Paris.

 Lauper released her second studio album, True Colors in 1986.
 It entered the Billboard 200 at No. 42 and rose to its number 4 peak.

 In 1986, Lauper appeared on Billy Joel's tenth studio album The Bridge, with a song called "Code of Silence".
 She is credited as having written the lyrics with Joel and she sings harmony vocals with him.
 In the same year, Lauper also sang the theme song for the children's television series Pee-wee's Playhouse, credited as "Ellen Shaw".
 In 1987, David Wolff produced a concert film for Lauper called Cyndi Lauper in Paris.
 The concert was broadcast on HBO.

 Lauper made her film debut in August 1988 in the quirky comedy Vibes, alongside Jeff Goldblum, Peter Falk, and Julian Sands.
 Lauper played a psychic in search of a city of gold in South America.
 Deborah Blum and Tony Ganz produced the film, with David Wolff as associate producer.
 To prepare for the role, Lauper took a few classes in finger waving and hair setting at the Robert Fiancé School of Beauty in New York, and studied with a few Manhattan psychics.
-The film flopped and was poorly received by critics, but would later be considered a cult classic.
+The film flopped and was poorly received by critics.

 Lauper contributed a track called "Hole in My Heart (All the Way to China)" for the Vibes soundtrack, but the song was not included.
-A music video was released, a high energy, comic action/adventure romp through a Chinese laundry.
+A music video was released, a high-energy, comic action/adventure romp through a Chinese laundry.
 The song reached No. 54 on the US charts, but fared better in Australia, reaching No. 8.